-Most companies sending email truly underestimate how much deliverability can impact their organization.
-A beautiful, well-constructed, and highly effective email can wind up in the junk folder of someone who subscribed and wished to convert with your company.
+Most companies sending email communications truly underestimate how much deliverability can impact their organization.
+A beautiful, well-constructed, and highly effective email often winds up in the junk folder of someone who subscribed and wished to convert with your company.
 That’s a terrible situation to be in.

 Your email reputation and inbox placement can be impacted by any number of issues, but most of it comes down to five issues: